Catan: Gameplay

 The players in the game represent settlers establishing settlements on the fictional island of Catan.
 Players build settlements, cities, and roads to connect them as they settle the island.
 The game board, which represents the island, is composed of hexagonal tiles (hexes) of different land types, which are laid out randomly at the beginning of each game.
-Newer editions of the game began to depict a fixed layout in their manual, which has been proved by computer simulations to be fairly even-handed, and recommend this to be used by beginners.
+Newer editions of the game began to depict a fixed layout in their manual and recommend this to be used by beginners.
 In 2016, editions of the game were released with a conventional fixed layout board in this configuration, the hexes of which cannot be rearranged.

-Players build by spending resources (wool, grain, lumber, brick, and ore) that are depicted by these resource cards; each land type, with the exception of the unproductive desert, produces a specific resource: hills produce brick, forests produce lumber, mountains produce ore, fields produce grain, and pastures produce wool.
+Players build by spending resources (wool, grain, lumber, brick, and ore, or in older versions, wood, wheat, brick, ore, and sheep.) that are depicted by these resource cards; each land type, with the exception of the unproductive desert, produces a specific resource: hills produce brick, forests produce lumber, mountains produce ore, fields produce grain, and pastures produce wool.
 On each player's turn, two six-sided dice are rolled to determine which hexes produce resources.
 Players with a settlement adjacent to a hex containing the number just rolled receive one card of the corresponding resource; cities produce two cards of the corresponding resource.
 For example, if a player has one city and two settlements adjacent to a grain hex, that player would take four grain resource cards if the corresponding number was rolled.

 There is also a robber token, initially placed on the desert; if a player rolls 7, the robber must be moved to another hex, which will no longer produce resources until the robber is moved again.
 That player may also steal a resource card from another player with a settlement or city adjacent to the robber's new placement.
 In addition, when a 7 is rolled, all players with 8 or more resource cards must discard their choice of half of their cards, rounded down.
 For example, If a player has 9 resource cards, and a 7 is rolled, the player must get rid of 4 cards.